vriesmarcel/FeatureToggles/readme.md

     az webapp traffic-routing set -d staging=0 --resource-group <yourresourcegroup> --name <yourappname>
     ```

 * Azure Appservice Deploy (install the web application to staging).
-Use the zipfile that is created in the build andensure you deploy to the slot with the name "staging"
+Use the zipfile that is created in the build and ensure you deploy to the slot with the name "staging"

 ## Add the second Environment "Smoke test"
 In this environment you are going to run a set of UI integration tests to validate if the staging slot is servicing the web application and if the website can show the happy path of your application, buying one product.